Scrum Master vs Project Manager: What's the Difference?

 Published on

-The terms "Scrum Master" and "Project Manager" often emerge in conversations, creating some degree of ambiguity.
-While both roles share a common objective - steering the project to successful outcomes- their roles and responsibilities in the context of Agile are unique.
+The terms "Scrum Master" and "Project Manager" (or even "Technical Project Manager") often emerge in conversations, creating some degree of ambiguity.
+While both roles share a common objective — steering the project to successful outcomes — their roles and responsibilities in the context of Agile project management are unique.

-In this article, we'll spell out the differences, clarifying the individual roles and responsibilities, and providing some clean cut example of how these roles are the same and how they are different.
+In this article, we'll spell out the differences, clarifying the individual roles and responsibilities, and providing some clear-cut examples of how these roles differ, how they’re similar, and how they can collaborate for project success.

 What does a Scrum Master do?